The 5 Best Questions to Include in a Pre-Recorded Video Interview

 “If you could have dinner with any famous figure, who would you choose?”

-Whether to assess creativity level, communication style, work ethic, or personality, all interview questions are intentional — no matter how unorthodox or random they seem to be.
+Whether to assess creativity level, communication style, work ethic, or personality fit, all interview questions must be intentional — no matter how unorthodox or “random” they seem to candidates.

 What is a video interview?

-A video interview, simply put, is a job interview that takes place remotely, using video technology to communicate.
+Simply put, a video interview is a job interview that takes place remotely, using video technology to communicate.
 Many people immediately think of Zoom or Google Meet when they hear the term “video interview,” but it encompasses more than that.

-Video interviewing has developed to the point where employers can either schedule a one-way video assessment — where candidates record themselves answering questions from the company and submit their video responses — or a two-way video assessment, where candidates and recruiters are speaking to each other in real time using video interview software.
+Video technology has developed to the point where employers can schedule a one-way interview — where candidates record themselves answering questions from the company and submit their video responses — or a two-way assessment, where candidates and recruiters are speaking to each other in real time using video interview software.

-Video has become a great way for recruiting teams to screen candidates and get to know them better before scheduling an in-person interview.
-It also drastically speeds up the hiring process, and with quality candidates on the market for an average of only 10 days, recruiters and hiring managers need to automate as much as possible.
+Video is a great way for recruiting teams to screen candidates and get to know them better before scheduling an in-person interview.
+It also drastically speeds up the hiring process, and with quality candidates on the market for an average of only 10 days or less, recruiters and hiring managers need to automate as much as possible.

-It’s a favorite among candidates as well: 94% report it as an enjoyable way to interview, and 83% state that they view employers that use video interviews as more innovative than their peers.
+It’s also a favorite among candidates, with 94% reporting it as an enjoyable way to interview, and 83% stating that they view employers that use video in their interview process as more innovative than their peers.

 Related: Lights, Camera, Action: How Video is Changing Hiring